How to perform Cross Pose

-You can place your hands behind you or onto your knees, depending on which position allows you to facilitate the lift in your spine better.
+You can place your hands behind you or onto your knees, depending on which position helps facilitate the lift in your spine better.

-This pose, simple as it is, can be quite beneficial: it is good for opening up your hips (thus warming up your joints), for strengthening the spine, and for opening up the chest ever so mildly.
+This pose, simple as it is, can be quite beneficial: it is good for opening up your hips (thus warming up your joints), strengthening the spine, and opening up the chest.

 When to use Swastikasana?